Duofiller/docs/Introduction.md

 Foam reducing kit is a 2m long 2.5mm ID (0.1") / OD 4mm (5/32").
 This hose is a lot more foam damping than the original hose.

+**Duofiller G1 -> G2 upgrade kit**

+ This kit contains all the beverage contact parts, including the pinch type valves.
+It also contains the tube clamps that allows for bottle filling and it contains a new control board allowing bottle filling and featuring Wifi.
+Functionality will be as Duofiller G2 but max temperature is 65 C compared to 76 C for Duofiller G2.
+Contact us for details.